weynandk/info_threefold/src/token/token_what.md

 # What are ThreeFold Tokens (TFT)?

 The ThreeFold Token is the currency of the new Internet.
-It is a decentralized digital currency that represents  a unit of reservation of capacity (compute, storage) on the largest peer-to-peer network on earth.
+It is a decentralized digital currency that represents  a unit of reservation of capacity (compute, storage) on the largest peer-to-peer network of capacity on earth.
 This new Internet is built by independent farmers, who dedicate hardware to provide the necessary storage and compute.

 You can learn more about farming [here](what_is_a_farmer.md).